permafrost06/contacts-manager-wp/README.md

 ## Todo:

 - Sanitize inputs
-- Handle errors on admin app
 - Add pagination to admin table
 - Add a better production build script
-- Add tree shaking for element-plus
+- Try to enable hmr for the vue app dev